 Portobello Market + Notting Hill

-If you follow the Portobello Road south, you will be walking down the Portobello Market and towards Notting Hill.
+If you follow the Portobello Road south, you will be walking down the Portobello Market.
 The stalls, in my opinions, are less interesting; but once you get to the part with the colourful houses as you cross the road, you will be at the heart of Portobello Market with its antique and vintage stores as well as the usual tourists gimmick ones.
 Usually I ended up grabbing something to drink along the way, or even sneak off to the Hummingbird bakery (their cream cheese red velvet cupcake is to die for)!
 But that depends on how hungry you are after the street food village.